Postgraduate Course: Biomolecular Archaeology: the appliance of science (PGHC11428)

 On completion of this course, the student will be able to:

-- demonstrate in-depth knowledge of the biomolecular methods employed in the analysis of bioarchaeological materials
+- Demonstrate in coursework assessment and seminar discussions detailed knowledge of the molecular and isotopic methods employed in the analysis of bioarchaeological materials

-- demonstrate detailed knowledge of the principal applications of scientific techniques in the reconstruction of the human past
+- Demonstrate in coursework and seminar discussions an appreciation of the principal applications of scientific techniques in the reconstruction of the human past from bioarchaeological materials

-- demonstrate critical understanding of the key issues, concerns and debates surrounding the application of scientific methods in bioarchaeology
+- Demonstrate in coursework assessment and seminar discussions a critical understanding of the key issues, concerns and debates surrounding the application of scientific methods in bioarchaeology

-- demonstrate an ability to critically evaluate published interpretations of data
+- Demonstrate in coursework assessment and seminar discussions an ability to critically evaluate published interpretations of data

 |Brown, T. and Brown, K., 2011.
 Biomolecular Archaeology: an introduction.
 Wiley-Blackwell|